mkhl/scala.tmbundle/README.markdown

 **Playing with the code**

-The bundle offers several ways to play around with Scala code in your document - Hit ⌘R and see the options possible
+The bundle offers several ways to play around with Scala code in your document - Hit ⇧⌘R and see the options possible

 - **Scala REPL**: This will start the Scala REPL in a new tab in the a frontmost terminal window or create a new window if one doesn't exist.
 - **Scala REPL: Preload file** This will start the Scala REPL like above but it will preload the current file